 If you want the most recent list of largest EE sites, it’s right here.

-Clients often ask us, “Can your preferred CMS, ExpressionEngine, handle my HUGE site requirements?
-I’m planning to get [one gazzillion hits or something like that].”
+People often ask us, “Can ExpressionEngine handle my HUGE TRAFFIC requirements?
+Because I’m planning to get [one gazzillion hits or something like that] and I heard Drupal or Wordpress is better for big sites.”

 - number of unique visitors and pages / month